Architecture (Overall Facility)

 With the ability to seat over 8,000 guests, plus performance and warm-up space, the new multi-use sports and entertainment venue also has the ability to host six regulation basketball courts, six regulation volleyball courts or concert configurations.
 There are concessions throughout the building, and an additional box office and entry to the complex.

 A state-of-the-art multi-sport fieldhouse, Visa Athletic Center includes space for six college-size basketball courts, or 12 regulation-size volleyball courts, or two roller hockey rinks, and four locker rooms, two conference rooms and two officials’ rooms.

 Marathon Sports Fields

-The Sports Fields venue, sponsored by Hess Corporation, are large enough to accommodate a variety of outdoor sports — soccer, football, lacrosse, baseball, field hockey, rugby, softball, cricket, etc. The seven grass playing surfaces and four fields may be used collectively for one large event or multiple events may take place simultaneously on various fields.
+The Sports Fields venue is large enough to accommodate a variety of outdoor sports — soccer, football, lacrosse, baseball, field hockey, rugby, softball, cricket, etc. The seven grass playing surfaces and four fields may be used collectively for one large event or multiple events may take place simultaneously on various fields.